thejohnkelly/Project-1_ELK-Stack/README.md

 In order to use the playbooks, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Download the playbooks, use "curl -LJO https://github.com/thejohnkelly/elk-stack-project.git"
+- Download the playbooks from your command line using "curl -LJO https://github.com/thejohnkelly/elk-stack-project.git"
-- Use the command "mkdir etc/ansible/roles" to create the roles directory that will srote the playbook files.
+- Use the command "mkdir etc/ansible/roles" to create the 'roles' directory that will store the playbook files.
-- Navigate to /elk-stack-project and use the command "sudo cp ./Ansible/* etc/ansible/roles" to copy the playbook files into the new roles folder.
-The roles folder will now contain all of the YAML files needed to fully install and launch the ELK Stack, Docker on all the DVWAs, and both the beats.
+- Navigate to /usr/elk-stack-project and use the command "sudo cp ./Ansible/* etc/ansible/roles" to copy the playbook files into the new 'roles' directory.
+The 'roles' directory will now contain all of the YAML files needed to fully install and launch the ELK Stack, Docker on all the DVWAs, and both the beats.
 - Use "sudo nano etc/ansible/hosts" and add the private IP addresses of you VMs under the heading '[webservers]', and add the private IP of your ELK server under the heading '[elk]' to ensure the instances are installed and configured on the correct machines.Be sure to include ansible_python_interpreter=/usr/bin/python3 after each IP address
 - Run the command "sudo ansible-playbook /etc/ansible/roles/elkstack-main.yml".
 This file will import and run all of the playbooks.
-- Locate the configuration files for Filebeat (etc/filebeat/filebeat.yml) and Metricbeat (etc/metricbeat/metricbeat.yml) and use "sudo nano <your_file_path>" to edit each of the files.
+- Locate the configuration files for Filebeat (etc/filebeat/filebeat.yml) and Metricbeat (etc/metricbeat/metricbeat.yml) and use "sudo nano [your_file_path]" to edit each of the files.
 Add the IP address of your ELK machine as the host under output.elasticsearch in both configuration files.
 Do the same under setup.kibana.
 - Navigate to http://<ELK.VM.External.IP>:5601/app/kibana to check that the installation worked as expected.
 Alternately the installation can be verified by running either the "sudo docker ps" or "curl http://localhost:5601/app/kibana" in the command line within the ELK machine.